LCOGT/photonranch-calendar/README.md

 ### Requirements

-A list of Python dependencies can be found in `requirements.txt`,
+A list of Python dependencies can be found in `requirements.txt`.
 Serverless requirements are listed in `package.json`.

 ### Testing